odpi/egeria/open-metadata-implementation/access-services/governance-engine/README.md

 * Notification of new [governance actions](docs/concepts/governance-action.md) to the Engine Host OMAG Servers that then invoke the appropriate governance services to action them.
 * Supporting the metadata requirements for many of the [engine services](../../engine-services).
+* Linking the governance actions, governance action processes and governance services to the governance definitions supported by the [Governance Program OMAS](../governance-program).
+* Providing APIs to query the status of the governance capabilities implemented through the governance engines.